ejjonny/backer/README.md

 ## Status

 The crate is currently usable but is very new!
-Currently lacks testing & will likely publish breaking changes often.
+Currently lacks extensive testing & will likely publish breaking changes often.

 Contributions are always welcome 🤗